Post Production - High End Commercial Retouching & Compositing

 Behind the scenes look at a fragrance photography photo shoot with photographer Brian Rodgers Jr at Digital Art That Rocks.
 This video showcases a layer comp time lapse of the retouching process. ©Brian Rodgers Jr. All Rights Reserved.

-High End Fragrance Bottle Retouching.
-I first photographed this beautiful fragrance bottle in my studio using a variety of light shaping tools.
-I wanted to create a hero shot of this bottle in an underwater scene; a simplified deep blue ocean.
+I first photographed this unique, custom manufactured fragrance bottle in my studio using a variety of light shaping tools.
+I wanted to create a hero shot of this bottle in an underwater scene to convey a simplified deep blue ocean.
 In addition to photographing the bottle, spent a separate day creating and photographing bubble assets with a fish tank and a variety of experimental tools for creating bubbles.
 Once I had all of the assets needed for this composite image, I retouched the bottle and started creating and underwater scene by artfully combining and blending several water bubble assets together to create a sense of depth.
 In addition to this before and after slider, I also created a small video that showcases a layer comp time-lapse.

 Behind the scenes look at the post-production and retouching process of a staining solution product with photographer Brian Rodgers Jr at Digital Art That Rocks.
 This video showcases a layer comp time lapse of the retouching process. ©Brian Rodgers Jr. All Rights Reserved.